-Include a brief summary of protective and preventative measures where relevant along with any issues found;
+Include a brief summary of protective and preventative measures where relevant along with any issues found.

-The escape strategy is 'Stay Put Unless'.
+The escape strategy is 'Stay Put Unless.'
 This means in the event of a fire in your flat you should evacuate.
 If there is a fire elsewhere in the building, you should stay put unless you are affected by fire or smoke.

 Section number Section Area Individual Risk Level Section 6 External Envelope The facias to the building comprise of traditional brick with uPVC framed windows to individual flats and communal lobbies.
-Those flats to the left of the main entrance have individual balconies (3 flats per floor).
-Flat 112 has screening on balcony.
-Tolerable
+The flats to the left of the main entrance have individual balconies (3 flats per floor).
+Trivial

 Section 7 Means of Escape from Fire The block has a single staircase that provides a sufficient means of escape with 2 final exit doors at ground level.
 AOV's are installed to each floor above ground.
-Flat 84 to remove security camera from door then repair carried out to hole where cable penetrated.
+There is loose cabling in the common area.
+A communal door requires adjustment.
 Tolerable Section 8 Fire Detection and Alarm Systems Smoke detection within the block has been installed to the communal lobbies above ground floor and is linked to the automatic opening smoke ventilation system.
-Smoke / Fire detection to individual flats is to LD2 standard.
-Trivial Section 9 Emergency Lighting The premise has sufficient emergency/ escape lighting system in accordance with BS 5266 Trivial Section 10 Compartmentation The block has sufficient compartmentation with all doors to lobbies, landings and stairwell being notional upgraded FD30s fire doors.
-Flat entrance doors are FD30s rated Tolerable composite fire doors.
-One flat door is a nominal timber flush FD30s Aluminium push plate on communal door to be re-fixed to door.
+Smoke / Fire detection to individual flats assessed is fitted to an LD1 or LD2 standard.
+Trivial Section 9 Emergency Lighting The premise has sufficient emergency/ escape lighting system in accordance with BS 5266.
+Trivial Section 10 Compartmentation The block has sufficient compartmentation with all doors to lobbies, landings and stairwell being notional upgraded FD30s fire doors.
+All flat entrance doors are FD30s rated composite fire doors, except flat 70.
+The main electrical service cupboard door requires repair.
+A service duct cover requires repair.
+An airbrick requires an intumescent grill to be fitted Tolerable

 Section 11 Fire Fighting Equipment The dry riser inlet is located within the ground floor lobby with outlets on all floors above.
 Maintenance contracts are in place to service the valves twice per year.
-Trivial

-A portable fire extinguisher (CO2) is located within the lift motor room and is serviced annually.
+Trivial A portable fire extinguisher (CO2) is located within the lift motor room and is serviced annually.
 The bin store is equipped with a fire suppression system.
 Section 12 Fire Signage Appropriate mandatory and safety signage is in place.
 Trivial Section 13 Employee Training All staff receive basic fire safety awareness training.
-Trivial Section 14 Sources of Ignition The fixed electric tests should be done every 5 years, The date of the last EICR was 9 th June 2021 Tolerable Section 15 Waste Control Regular checks by Caretakers minimise risk of waste accumulation.
+Trivial Section 14 Sources of Ignition The fixed electric tests should be done every 5 years, last test date: 06/12/25.
+Trivial Section 15 Waste Control Regular checks by Caretakers minimise risk of waste accumulation.
 Trivial Euro bins for general waste are secured in bin room.
 There is a recycling bin located outside of the block at a safe horizontal distance.
 Section 16 Control and Supervision of Contractors and Visitors Contractors are controlled centrally, and hot works permits are required where necessary.
-Trivial Section 17 Arson Prevention A door entry system prevents unauthorised access & perimeter lighting is in place.
-Trivial Section 18 Storage Arrangements Residents instructed not to bring L.P.G cylinders into block.
-Trivial There are no storage facilities for residents within the communal areas.
+Trivial